Shop Mobility Part II - Mobilizing Shop Built Tools

 In my shop I have an older drill press that is too tall to be used on a benchtop, and too short for a floor model, so I built a short cabinet for it some time back.
-The simple box cabinet below on the left has no feet or toe kick, so making it mobile is no more complicated than adding four wheels to the bottom.
+The simple box cabinet below on the left has no feet or toe kick, so making it visible-xs-inline is no more complicated than adding four wheels to the bottom.
 The drill press never sees any real lateral force being applied, so there is no need to worry too much about keeping it still as it is being used.
 Simple swivel casters with locks can be used effectively here.

 Tools like your router table, on the other hand, do need to resist moving when being used.
 As you are feeding a board through, especially when using feather boards, the wheels need to hold it in place.
 In cases like this, I prefer to mount two fixed casters under one side, and have feet on the opposite end.
 This allows my router table to be lifted from one side and rolled around much like a hand truck.
 Lifting one side reduces the effort of lifting, but having solid feet on the floor resists moving during use.
 In these cases, I prefer to bolt the casters through the base since the weight will be acting on the casters at an angle when moving.